StudioLABdev/ML-DwA/README.md

 Train Detection models with multiple instance attributes.

-This code is implemented based on [YOLO v8](https://github.com/ultralytics/ultralytics)
+This code is implemented based on [YOLO v8](https://github.com/ultralytics/ultralytics) by [Ultralytics](https://www.ultralytics.com/)

 please refer the original github repo to train other models